-Captain Carnevale currently serves as the Night Commanding Officer of the Uniform Division.
+Captain Gerard Carnevale has been a member of the Cranston Police Department since 1993.
+He currently serves as the Night Commanding Officer of the Uniform Division.
 The division consists of the Three Patrol Officer’s shifts, The Traffic Division, The Communications Division (Dispatch), The School Resource Officers and the Animal Control Officers.
-He is presently in his twenty-third (23) year of service to the department and has dedicated his whole career to the Patrol Division working his way up to Captain in 2009.
-Captain Carnevale currently heads the Field Training Officers (FTO) program for new officers.
+He has dedicated his whole career to the Patrol Division working his way up to Captain in 2009.

-Captain McAteer serves as the commander of the Office of Community Outreach.
-He is responsible for the strategic planning and establishment of intervention strategies and education programs to prevent crime throughout the city; as well as the development of partnerships with individuals who live, work or otherwise have an interest in the community.
-Additionally, he serves as the Chairman of the department's Awards Committee, the Department's Civil Rights Officer, and on the Long Term Planning Committee.
+Captain Vincent M. McAteer III has been a member of the Cranston Police Department since 1996.
+He serves as the commander of the Detective Division.
+Previously he was commander of the Office of Community Outreach, which is responsible for the strategic planning and establishment of intervention strategies and education programs to prevent crime throughout the city; as well as the development of partnerships with individuals who live, work or otherwise have an interest in the community.
+Additionally, he has served as the Chairman of the department's Awards Committee, the Department's Civil Rights Officer, and on the Long Term Planning Committee.
 He has previously served in supervisory capacity in the Office of Professional Standards, Inspectional Services Division, Traffic Unit, and the Uniformed Patrol Division.
 Captain McAteer also serves as an Adjunct Instructor at the Rhode Island Municipal Police Training Academy.

-Captain McAteer is an eighteen year veteran of the Cranston Police Department and a 2011 graduate of the Police Executive Research Forum Senior Management Institute for Police - Session 48.
+Captain McAteer is a 2011 graduate of the Police Executive Research Forum Senior Management Institute for Police - Session 48.
 He holds a Bachelor of Science from Salve Regina University and a Master of Science from Anna Maria College.
 Additionally, Captain McAteer is a member of the Lamba II - Class of 2015, at Leadership Rhode Island.